Regular dental exams help protect your oral health and general well-being.

 The American Dental Association recommends that adults schedule regular dental exams at intervals determined by their dentist according to each patient’s individual needs but at a minimum of once a year.
 These regularly scheduled dental exams act as a premeditative treatment for any abnormal changes to your oral health.

 During your exam, Dr. Patterson and our Mountain Springs Advanced Dental team of hygienists in Colorado Springs will thoroughly examine your teeth and gums for signs of tooth decay, gum disease, and other health problems.
 X-rays will be prescribed on an individual basis to determine if there are any concerns with your teeth or underlying bone.
 Periodontal charting helps to determine the current state of your gum health and preventive care needs.
 We may also capture intra-oral photographs to help you visualize what is happening in your mouth.

 During a dental exam, we will also ask about any health problems you have or medications you’re taking and discuss how they might affect your oral health.
 If you have diabetes, for example, you’re at an increased risk of gum disease.
 Any medication that contributes to dry mouth can increase your risk of tooth decay.
 If arthritis or mobility issues interfere with your ability to effectively brush your teeth, your hygienist will share tips, tricks, and tools to better maintain your oral health.
 Dental exams might also include counseling about diet, use of tobacco products, and other lifestyle factors that can affect oral health.

-If you have prosthetic replacements — such as dentures or bridges — your dentist or hygienist will examine how well they fit and discuss the need for adjustments.
+If you have prosthetic replacements — such as dentures, implants or bridges — your dentist and hygienist will examine how well they fit and discuss the need for adjustments.

 Even if you no longer have your natural teeth, it’s important to see our office for regular dental exams to maintain your oral health and the usefulness of your replacement teeth.